-Any system can pull the real-time data from the server via webhook.
+Any system can pull real-time data from the server via webhook.
 Everything from a website to a mobile app can make use of a webhook in the process.
-Also, webhook can be great to enable others to build tools around your base.
+Also, webhooks can be great to enable others to build tools around your base.

 When to Use an API

 Developers can build API for other services, or even for their own services.
-API can be used best where data changes frequently and multiple values are needed to be altered upon requests.
-API provides the total control to the developer to control the data distribution.
+API can be used best where data changes frequently and multiple values are needed to be altered upon request.
+API provides total control to the developer to control the data distribution.

 API is also a great way to check if the system is up and running or not.
 A system simply accepts or denies the request of an API.
 If this doesn’t happen, then the system is down for sure.